Apple’s New iPhone Design May Have Been Leaked

 — Mr·white (@laobaiTD) March 28, 2019

-Reports from top Apple analyst, Ming-Chi Kuo, suggest that the new iPhone XI models may also feature better waterproofing, improved Face ID technology, wireless power-sharing that will enable the iPhone to charge other devices, and a new frosted glass back design.
+Reports from top Apple analyst Ming-Chi Kuo suggest that the new iPhone XI models may also feature better waterproofing, improved Face ID technology, wireless power-sharing that will enable the iPhone to charge other devices, and a new frosted glass back design.
 As of right now, there are no other significant physical design changes predicted for this year’s model of the iPhone.
 Many believe true change will come with the 2020 version of the iPhone, according to a report from BGR.

 Apple is also expected to unveil iOS 13 later this year.
 According to a report from TechRadar, the new update for Apple’s mobile devices could introduce a redesigned home screen, system-wide dark mode, an overhaul of the camera app, improved clipboard management, and other general UI tweaks and fixes that were left out of iOS 12 — which was mostly focused on security and stability fixes.
 The iOS update is expected to be announced at WWDC 2019 in June.